Q: I got a new Fluxx version, and it has few/zero Creepers. Why aren’t they there?

 Fluxx Complexity Factors

-If you’re interested in increasing the number of Creepers in your deck, we do have a few promo cards/packs which include Creepers that you might like to check out (some of these, like the Horror in Clay, are promos which work _with_ Creepers).
+If you’re interested in increasing the number of Creepers in your deck, we do have a few promo cards/packs which include Creepers that you might like to check out.